-The Gwent Ornithological Society (GOS) was founded in 1961 by Bert Hamar and Betty Morgan and was originally known as the Pontypool Bird Club.
+The Gwent Ornithological Society (GOS) was founded in 1961 by Bert Hamar and Betty Morgan and was known as the Pontypool Ornithological Society.
 In the early days meetings were small and could be held in Bert's front room.
 But within three years, we spread our wings and subsequently became the Monmouthshire Ornithological Society.
 Following the local government reorganisation of 1974, we changed the name yet again, this time to the Gwent Ornithological Society.

 The aims of the Gwent Ornithological Society